yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 machine could push its artifacts to another machine that acts as the server (e.g. Internet-facing).
-In fact, doing so is advantageous for a production environment as getting the packages away from the development system's build directory prevents accidental overwrites.
+In fact, doing so is advantageous for a production environment as getting the packages away from the development system's :term:`Build Directory` prevents accidental overwrites.

 A simple build that targets just one device produces more than one package database.
 In other words, the packages produced by a build are